isabella232/help-7/gitbook/superquery/faq-and-troubleshooting/where-saved-queries.md

 If you refresh a page running Google BigQuery, any SQL you had written in your query editor will disappear.&#x20;

-Because queries don't persist in BigQuery over time, Google offers the "**Saved Queries**" feature for you to quickly access queries you use frequently — or perhaps just don't want to rewrite again.
+Because queries don't persist in BigQuery over time, Google offers the "**Saved Queries**" feature for you to quickly access queries you use frequently &mdash; or perhaps just don't want to rewrite again.

 Now let's explore why you don't need Saved Queries in superQuery.

 ### Queries DO persist in superQuery Tabs

-When working in superQuery Tabs, the experience is similar to that of working in a Google Doc — your work autosaves.
+When working in superQuery Tabs, the experience is similar to that of working in a Google Doc &mdash; your work autosaves.
 That way, you don't need to fret about saving the latest version of your query.

 The only way a query will disappear is if you erase it yourself, or delete the tab it's stored in.